sayedhfatimi/the-contemplative-path-posts/2025-08-21-the-shadow-universe-antimatter-time-and-the-mystery-of-symmetry/post.md

 But in the mathematics of physics, time can be treated differently.
 Hawking proposed that when probing the earliest moments of the universe, we should not think of time as a straight line at all, but as something that can be rotated into a new dimension: imaginary time.

 Imaginary time is not fantasy, but a mathematical move: instead of treating time as the ordinary axis we measure with clocks, you treat it as if it behaved like space.
-In this “Euclideanized” version of the universe, singularities that would normally break equations — like the infinite density of the Big Bang — smooth out into something finite and continuous.
+In this "Euclideanized" version of the universe, singularities that would normally break equations — like the infinite density of the Big Bang — smooth out into something finite and continuous.
 The sharp edge of creation becomes more like the curved surface of a sphere: no boundary, no beginning, just a closed geometry.

 In this vision, the universe has no starting gun.
-Asking “what happened before the Big Bang?” becomes like asking “what is north of the North Pole?”
+Asking "what happened before the Big Bang?" becomes like asking "what is north of the North Pole?"
 The question dissolves, because the map itself curves back on itself.

-This was Hawking’s boldest idea: that time, in its deepest essence, may not be linear but malleable.
+This was Hawking's boldest idea: that time, in its deepest essence, may not be linear but malleable.
 That the arrow we experience — past to future — may not be the only way time exists.
 Beneath our everyday march forward, there may be other orientations, other rhythms, hidden from ordinary perception.

 And here the resonance with antimatter returns.
 If antimatter can be interpreted as matter traveling backward in time, and if time itself can be reimagined as something that bends, rotates, or closes upon itself, then perhaps the missing half of the universe is not gone at all.
 Perhaps it is unfolding along a different axis of time — one not opposite to ours, but imaginary to us, woven into a dimension our clocks cannot measure.